szinn/k8s-homelab/README.md

 ## Network Configuration

-The external is connected to the UDMPro with a [Wireguard](https://www.wireguard.com) port forwarded to the router VM and ports 80/443 forwarded to the Traefik IP in the cluster.
+The external is connected to the UDMPro with a [Wireguard](https://www.wireguard.com) port forwarded to the router VM and ports 80/443 forwarded to the ingress-nginx IP in the cluster.

 The 3 worker nodes and Ryzen server are connected to the 8-port switch with 2.5Gb ethernet.
 The Unifi components are connected with 10Gb ethernet connections.
 Multiple wired access points are scattered around the house and backyard.